 Compact handguns are quite literally made for concealed carry.
 Not only can a small, lightweight pistol like a Glock 43 or Smith & Wesson M&P Shield M2.0 be toted in most any carry position, but they also hide well in purses, fanny packs, and other carry-type bags.
-Lesser-sized handguns also boost maneuverability and press out quickly.
+But to get the most from them you need to fill their mags with the best ammo for compact handguns.
+We reveal the top loads for these guns as well as other considerations when using them for protection.

-Velocity is the driving force behind any round’s terminal performance.
+Velocity is a critical driving force behind any round’s terminal performance.
 To neutralize a threat as quickly as possible, a bullet must penetrate to a critical depth and expand enough to cause trauma.
-Virtually all quality self-defense ammunition is designed to do this, however, much of it was only engineered to do so at the higher velocities generated by a full-size pistol’s longer barrel.
+Virtually all of the best self-defense handgun ammunition is designed to do this, however, much of it was only engineered to do so at the higher velocities generated by a full-size pistol’s longer barrel.
 Run that same ammo through a short barrel, and velocities drop significantly, leaving penetration and expansion in question.

 Thankfully, savvy ammo manufacturers recognize this and build loads specially designed to function properly in compact platforms.
 Speer offers two of them Gold Dot Carry Gun and the longtime favorite, Gold Dot Short Barrel.